Products

 Here’s what you need to know about products suitable for floating installation method.

-The term "floating timber floor" refers to the method of installation of any timber flooring planks that have a click-system profile which allows them to be suitable for floating method installation.
 Floating a timber floor means that it will not be nailed, glued or otherwise permanently fixed to a subfloor or surface.
 The timber boards are instead fitted over the existing floor and appropriate underlay.
 It is a requirement that the subfloor is clean, dry, flat and required expansion allowance is made around the perimeter.
 Effectively, the new floor “floats” over your pre-existing floor.

 The manufacturing process for floating floors is the same for any engineered timber flooring, with the exception of the edge or "profile" of the planks.
 There are two main options of profile for timber flooring - tongue and groove profile, or click-system profile.
 We do not recommend tongue and groove wood flooring planks for a floating installation method due to experience with movement and sound from the joint.
 Therefore flooring that can be installed using the floating floor method installation, we recommend have a click-system profile.